-The Office for Exceptional Children will review and, if necessary, investigate a properly filed complaint and determine if the school district has violated a special education requirement related to your child's education.
-Also, a third-party - that is, a person other than you, or an agency or organization other than the school district - can file a state complaint with the Department if it believes that the district has violated a special education requirement involving a student.
+The Office for Exceptional Children will review and, if necessary, investigate a properly filed complaint and determine if the educational agency has violated a special education requirement related to your child's education.
+Also, a third party - that is, a person other than you, or an agency or organization other than the educational agency - can file a state complaint with the Department if it believes that the educational agency has violated a special education requirement involving a student.

 A state complaint may be filed with the Department any time within one year of the alleged special education violation.
-Any complaint that alleges violations that occurred more than one year from the date the complaint was filed will not be investigated/resolved.
+Any complaint that alleges violations occurring more than one year from the date the complaint was filed will not be investigated/resolved.